Clivern/Chunk/README.md

             ->addEvent(new MessageSentEvent());
 ```

-Then create async message handlers.
-Each handler has a unique key so chunk can map the message to the appropriate handler.
+Then create async message handlers, Each handler has a unique key so chunk can map the message to the appropriate handler.

 In the following code, we create a handler to process any message with type `serviceA.processOrder`.

 ```php
 use Clivern\Chunk\Contract\MessageHandlerInterface;